domysu/epic-rpg-game/README.md

 # RPG Game

-Just A RPG game where I learn about object programming, and creating games.
+Just A RPG game where I learn about object programming and creating games.

 ### Prerequisites